File keywords.rb, line 83

 class Person def name=(name) @name = name end end david = Person.new class << david def name=(name) if name == "David" @name = name else puts "Please don't name me other than David!" end end end david.name = "Joe" # Please don't name me other than David!" joe = Person.new joe.name = "Joe"

-is set to the class
+Inside a class block, self is set to the class

 object whose block it is.
 Thus it’s possible to write class methods (i.e.,

-singleton methods on class objects) by referring to self
+singleton methods on class objects) by referring to self:

 class Person def self.species "Homo sapiens" end end

-Paired with a terminating end
+Paired with a terminating end, constitutes a method

 definition.
 Starts a new local scope; local variables in existence when the

-block is entered are not in scope in the block, and local
+def block is entered are not in scope in the block, and local

 variables created in the block do not survive beyond the block.